thecosmicslug/TBSDVB_DKMS/README.md

-DKMS support for Building the TBS6285 kernel modules.
+DKMS for building the TBS6285 kernel modules.
 ========

 INTRO